rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/).

-2. Click **Account** and then click **My Multi-Factor Devices**.

-3. Click **Add** next to the **SMS** option.
+2. In the upper-right corner of the Cloud Control Panel, click the **user** menu and select **My Profile & Settings**.

+3. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.

+4. Select **User SMS** and click **Next**.

-4. Enter the phone number of your SMS-capable device and click **Add SMS Device**.
+5. Select the country code for the device, type the device phone number and click **Next**

-    After you click **Add SMS Device**, the Identity service sends an SMS text message with a four-digit PIN to the specified phone.
+    **Note**: The Identity service sends an SMS text message with a four-digit PIN to the specified phone.

-5. On the **Verify Code** form in the MyRackspace Portal, type the PIN code sent to your mobile device in the **Verification Code** field.
-Then, click **Verify SMS Device**.
+6. Type the PIN code sent to your mobile device in the verification code field then, click **Verify**.

-    After you submit the verification code, the MyRackspace Portal login page is displayed so that you can re-authenticate by using the multi-factor authentication process.
+    After you submit the verification code, you need to re-authenticate by using the multi-factor authentication process.

 ### Configure your account to authenticate by using an OTP device

 A one-time password (OTP), also known as one-time PIN or dynamic password, is a password that is valid for one login session or transaction on a computer system or other digital device.

 To configure your account to use a mobile code device for multi-factor authentication, you must have one of the following client applications